-Family Support staff participated in a range of community development activities and strategies to raise community awareness about domestic and family violence, including 2015 White Ribbon Day with a market stall in Littleton gardens, 16 Days of Activism to Stop Violence Against Women and promoting the "Bega Valley Says No to Violence" signs around the townships in the Shire.
-Geoff and Pauline participated in the 'Walk a Mile in Women's Shoes' street march.
+Family Support staff participated in a range of community development activities and strategies to raise community awareness about domestic and family violence, including 2016 White Ribbon Day with a market stall in Littleton gardens, 16 Days of Activism to Stop Violence Against Women and promoting the "Bega Valley Says No to Violence" signs around the townships in the Shire.
+Staff participated in the 'Walk Against Violence' street march, which culminated in planting crosses in Littleton Gardens, in memory of women who had died as a result of domestic and family violence over the previous 12 months.
 The service is an active participant on the Bega Valley Domestic and Sexual Violence Committee.